groundy

 DNS-Persist-01 is a proposed new validation method for the Automated Certificate Management Environment (ACME) protocol that allows Certificate Authorities (CAs) to verify domain control through persistent DNS TXT records rather than ephemeral challenges.
-This approach eliminates the need for real-time DNS updates during certificate renewals—a critical capability as the industry moves toward shorter certificate lifetimes of 47 days by March 2029 under the CA/Browser Forum’s SC-081v3 ballot (with Let’s Encrypt targeting 45 days on their own schedule) [Updated March 2026].
+This approach eliminates the need for real-time DNS updates during certificate renewals, a critical capability as the industry moves toward shorter certificate lifetimes of 47 days by March 2029 under the CA/Browser Forum’s SC-081v3 ballot.
 By setting a DNS record once and reusing it across multiple certificate issuances, DNS-Persist-01 addresses automation challenges in IoT deployments, multi-tenant platforms, and environments with strict change management processes.

 What Is DNS-Persist-01?

 DNS-Persist-01 is an Internet-Draft specification currently under development by the IETF ACME working group.
 The draft, authored by engineers from Fastly, Crosslayer Labs, and Amazon Trust Services, defines a new challenge type that proves domain control by confirming the presence of a persistent DNS TXT record containing CA and account identification information.
 (IETF.
-“Automated Certificate Management Environment (ACME) Challenge for Persistent DNS TXT Record Validation.” draft-ietf-acme-dns-persist-00, November 2025)
+“Automated Certificate Management Environment (ACME) Challenge for Persistent DNS TXT Record Validation.” draft-ietf-acme-dns-persist-01, March 2026)

 The core innovation of DNS-Persist-01 lies in its departure from the ephemeral nature of existing DNS-based validation.
-Traditional ACME challenges like dns-01 require operators to create unique TXT records for each certificate request or renewal—records that typically exist only for the duration of the validation process.
+Traditional ACME challenges like dns-01 require operators to create unique TXT records for each certificate request or renewal.
+These records typically exist only for the duration of the validation process.
 DNS-Persist-01, by contrast, establishes validation records designed to persist and be reused across multiple certificate issuances over extended periods.
 (Heurich, S., Birge-Lee, H., and Slaughter, M. “ACME Challenge for Persistent DNS TXT Record Validation.”
-IETF Internet-Draft, November 2025)
+IETF Internet-Draft, March 2026)

 The specification defines the validation record format using the issue-value syntax from RFC 8659 (CAA records), incorporating: